hakhakobian/regallery/readme.txt

 * Added: Lightbox options to disable control buttons.
 * Added: Option to have not full width lightbox.
 * Added: Option to have autoplay in the lightbox.
-* Added: Option to show caption and description in the lightbox
+* Added: Option to show caption and description in the lightbox.
 * Added: Filmstrip to the lightbox.
 * Added: Possibility to reset options.
 * Added: Widget for Elementor.